celery/ceps/draft/jumpstarter.rst

 Also, we want Celery to work with the emerging and maturing asynchronous python landscape.
-Celery is *very asynchronous* by nature, dealing with brokers, queues, results, timeouts, chord-like joins, task groups, you name it.
+Celery is *very asynchronous* by nature, dealing with brokers, queues, results, timeouts, chord-like joins, task groups, etc.
 Modern asynchronous python frameworks have provided new, innovative, and robust solutions to many things that overlap with Celery's goals.